The visit to the fishing village of La Boquilla will convince you to stay one more day in Cartagena de Indias. I did this activity with Cathy.

 It’s your turn.

 Luis hands me the pole to maneuver the boat.
-I go left, right, make half turns.
+I go left and right, and make half-turns.
 I pass the bar back to Luis.
-Decidedly, I will not be a good fisherman of La Boquilla.
+I will not be a good fisherman of La Boquilla.

 After 10 min, I see Daniel’s house.
 We will have lunch there.
 It is a peaceful place, with a terrace and an outdoor kitchen covered by a dry palm roof.